The end of ISDN 2, ISDN 30 and analogue telephone lines

 Internet-based telephone systems

 The internet is rapidly replacing everything that came before it and that includes the telephone network.
 Products such as SIP trunks and Hosted VoIP deliver telephony over the internet and work anywhere where there is an internet connection available.
-Traditional telephone lines, both analogue and ISDN, will eventually be phased out.
+Traditional telephone lines, both analogue and ISDN, are now being phased out.

 Existing telephone systems

 Most of the current telephone systems available now are designed to operate with both traditional telephone lines and internet-based SIP trunks.
 In addition, adapters are available that allow telephones and telephone systems designed for the old telephone network to work with the various internet-based telephony products.
 This means that while all telephone systems will have to be updated to work with internet-based telephony, there is currently plenty of time to do this.
 We have various options for updating or replacing traditional telephone systems with appropriate VoIP based products.

 High-pressure sales tactics